Skip to main content

 The dashboard also displays usage graphically on the billing page.See Billing & Usage for monthly operation limits and usage scenarios.

-Subscribe from the dashboard billing page.
+Subscribe from the dashboard billing page to unlock metered endpoints.
 Access activates immediately after payment.

 Xquik provides an MCP (Model Context Protocol) server for AI agent integration.
-9 tools are available on port 3100.Setup:
+2 tools (explore + xquik) are available at https://xquik.com/mcp.Setup:

 1. Get your API key from the dashboard